onepalebluedot/phone-finder/README.md

 - Real-time object detection using TensorFlow.js
 - Works directly in the browser with no server required
-- Responsive design that works on both desktop and mobile devices
-- Visual feedback with bounding boxes around detected objects
-- Freeze frame functionality when a phone is detected
-- Simple and intuitive user interface

 ## How It Works

-The app uses the COCO-SSD (Common Objects in Context - Single Shot MultiBox Detection) model to detect objects in real-time through your device's camera feed.
+The app uses the COCO-SSD model to detect objects in real-time through your device's camera feed.
 When a cell phone is detected with high confidence, the app will:
 1. Freeze the current frame
 2. Draw a bounding box around the detected phone
 3. Display a "PHONE DETECTED" message